jrodal98/conf-edit/README.md

 ## About

-I've gotten pretty deep into customizing my arch linux laptop.
-This means having to regularly edit my i3 config, my zsh config, my polybar config, my st terminal config, and so on.
-It got annoying having to type something like `nano ~/.config/i3/config` or `code ~/software/st/config.h` everytime I want to edit one of these files.
-You could obviously add aliases for these, but that could get messy quickly.
-Plus, you'd have to remember all of the aliases.
+`conf-edit` provides an easy, intuitive solution for quickly navigating to configuration files.
+It essentially stores paths to configuration files and some associated metadata, such as the editor you wish to use and any scripts that you want to execute upon closing the file.
+It works similarly to aliasing, but is more organized and prevents you from having to memorize different aliases for each file.

-Introducing `conf-edit`.
-Alias this once to something like `alias ce='~/Projects/conf-edit/conf-edit'` and start ricing in style.
+Alias `conf-edit` once to something like `alias ce='~/Projects/conf-edit/conf-edit'` and start ricing in style.

 ## Usage